 In Manhattan warmer weather means the start of street fairs, flea markets, and festivals.
-From April through October, several of Manhattan's streets transform into open-air fairs, as they are closed to vehicular traffic and opened to throngs of fair fans who come to chow down, browse wares, and soak up the sun.
+From April through October several of Manhattan's streets transform into open-air fairs.
+They are closed to vehicular traffic and open to throngs of fans who come to chow down, browse wares, and soak up the sun.

 While you are almost certain to stumble upon one during the course of any busy summer weekend, do not leave your outing to happenstance.
-Especially if you are an out-of-town visitor, there is usually nothing more authentic than souvenirs purchased from these local vendors who reflect the character of New York City more than a mug or keychain ever could.
+Out of town visitors should especially visit these markets if you want to shop.
+There is nothing more authentic than souvenirs purchased from these local vendors who reflect the character of New York City more than a mug or keychain ever could.

 What Do They Have?

-Food is often the way to a person's heart.
-Arrive hungrily and you will find plenty of lemonade stands, souvlaki vendors, crepe stands, and more to whet your appetite.
+At most of Manhattan's street fairs and festivals the focus is on food.
+Arrive hungrily, and you will find plenty of lemonade stands, souvlaki vendors, crepe stands, and more.
 One of the biggest food festivals is the 9th Avenue International Food Festival in May, which spans 9th Avenue from 42nd Street to 57th Street.
 In 2019 it is taking place on Saturday May 18 and Sunday May 19 from 10:00 AM to 6:00 PM.

-Once you have eaten and have energy to shop browse the numerous canopied tables and stands that are lined with everything from CDs to clothing, as well as more unexpected finds, like estate jewelry, antiques, or works of art.
+Once you have eaten and have energy to shop browse the numerous canopied tables and stands that are lined with everything from CDs to clothing.
+They also have more unexpected finds like estate jewelry, antiques, or works of art.

 Some street fairs also feature live musical entertainment, dancing demonstrations, rides, face painting and other activities for children to enjoy while mom and dad peruse the wares for sale.